MBaldessari77/blog/_posts/2017-03-14-a-contract-is-a-contract.md

 categories: architecture programming c#
 ---

-The concept of contract is not new, starting from abstract c++ class, going into interface in .NET, there is noting new under the sun.
+The concept of contract is not new, starting from abstract c++ class, or going to .NET interface, there is nothing new under the sun.

-We can discquisire about correctness, clarity and onesty of a contract, but a contract IS a contract.
+We can quibble about correctness, clarity and honesty of a contract, but a contract IS a contract.

-The contract in software define how two systems interact, exchange information and/or provide service among them.
+The contract in software defines how two systems interact, exchange information and/or provide service among them.

 ## Rule of thumb

-When a class implements IDisposable is tell [_"Hey... when you use me you have to call Dispose explicitily at the end!"_](https://msdn.microsoft.com/en-us/library/system.idisposable)
+When a class implements IDisposable tells [_"Hey... when you use me you have to call Dispose explicitly at the end!"_](https://msdn.microsoft.com/en-us/library/system.idisposable)

 ### Simple example

-For example EntityFramework DbContext implements IDisposable then we need disposing always when terminate to use it, better to include in an using statment, who grants us that Dispose() is __deterministically__ called
+For example, [Entity Framework](https://en.wikipedia.org/wiki/Entity_Framework) [DbContext](https://msdn.microsoft.com/en-us/library/system.data.entity.dbcontext) class implements IDisposable then we want to dispose always when terminate to use it, so is better to include in an using statement, wich grants that Dispose() is __deterministically__ called.

 ```csharp
 public class MyDbContext : DbContext